anupmehta702/activemq/README.md

 Receiver5 with no selector

-I have also enabled JMXGroupID to show how things behave between JMSType and JMXGroupID My observation is that JMSType takes precedence over JMSXGroupId.
+I have also enabled JMXGroupID to show how things behave between JMSType and JMXGroupID

+1) JMSType + JMXGroupID
+receiver 4 - gmail msgs Consumer based selector receiver 3 - yahoo msgs Consumer based selector receiver 5 - facebook,outlook no selector

+Received by receiver4 <Msg from gmail sent at Sun Oct 20 13:20:27 IST 2019> at - Sun Oct 20 13:20:29 IST 2019 with selector - GmailMessage
+Received by receiver3 <Msg from yahoo sent at Sun Oct 20 13:20:29 IST 2019> at - Sun Oct 20 13:20:31 IST 2019 with selector - YahooMessage
+Received by receiver3 <Msg from yahoo sent at Sun Oct 20 13:20:31 IST 2019> at - Sun Oct 20 13:20:33 IST 2019 with selector - YahooMessage
-Received by receiver4 <Msg from gmail sent at Fri Oct 18 16:48:02 IST 2019> at - Fri Oct 18 16:48:02 IST 2019 with selector - NonYahooMessage
+Received by receiver4 <Msg from gmail sent at Sun Oct 20 13:20:33 IST 2019> at - Sun Oct 20 13:20:35 IST 2019 with selector - GmailMessage
-Received by receiver3 <Msg from yahoo sent at Fri Oct 18 16:48:03 IST 2019> at - Fri Oct 18 16:48:05 IST 2019 with selector - YahooMessage
+Received by receiver3 <Msg from yahoo sent at Sun Oct 20 13:20:35 IST 2019> at - Sun Oct 20 13:20:35 IST 2019 with selector - YahooMessage
+Received by receiver5 <Msg from facebook sent at Sun Oct 20 13:20:35 IST 2019> at - Sun Oct 20 13:20:37 IST 2019 with no selector
+Received by receiver5 <Msg from facebook sent at Sun Oct 20 13:20:37 IST 2019> at - Sun Oct 20 13:20:37 IST 2019 with no selector
+Received by receiver5 <Msg from outlook sent at Sun Oct 20 13:20:37 IST 2019> at - Sun Oct 20 13:20:39 IST 2019 with no selector
+Received by receiver5 <Msg from outlook sent at Sun Oct 20 13:20:40 IST 2019> at - Sun Oct 20 13:20:40 IST 2019 with no selector

+2) Only JMSType (but JMSType on two receivers and one receiver has no JMSType) This is dangerous bcoz non selector consumer can receive any msgs and selector consumer cannot gurantee that all selector msgs would reach him
+Receiver 5 is not consumer based selector yet it received Yahoo msg meant for receiver 3

+Received by receiver4 <Msg from gmail sent at Sun Oct 20 13:14:57 IST 2019> at - Sun Oct 20 13:14:59 IST 2019 with selector - GmailMessage
-Received by receiver3 <Msg from yahoo sent at Fri Oct 18 16:48:05 IST 2019> at - Fri Oct 18 16:48:07 IST 2019 with selector - YahooMessage
+Received by receiver3 <Msg from yahoo sent at Sun Oct 20 13:14:59 IST 2019> at - Sun Oct 20 13:15:01 IST 2019 with selector - YahooMessage
+<b>Received by receiver5 <Msg from yahoo sent at Sun Oct 20 13:15:01 IST 2019> at - Sun Oct 20 13:15:01 IST 2019 with no selector</b>
-Received by receiver4 <Msg from gmail sent at Fri Oct 18 16:48:07 IST 2019> at - Fri Oct 18 16:48:09 IST 2019 with selector - NonYahooMessage
+Received by receiver4 <Msg from gmail sent at Sun Oct 20 13:15:01 IST 2019> at - Sun Oct 20 13:15:03 IST 2019 with selector - GmailMessage
-Received by receiver3 <Msg from yahoo sent at Fri Oct 18 16:48:09 IST 2019> at - Fri Oct 18 16:48:09 IST 2019 with selector - YahooMessage
+Received by receiver3 <Msg from yahoo sent at Sun Oct 20 13:15:03 IST 2019> at - Sun Oct 20 13:15:05 IST 2019 with selector - YahooMessage
-Received by receiver5 <Msg from facebook sent at Fri Oct 18 16:48:09 IST 2019> at - Fri Oct 18 16:48:11 IST 2019 with no selector
+Received by receiver5 <Msg from facebook sent at Sun Oct 20 13:15:05 IST 2019> at - Sun Oct 20 13:15:07 IST 2019 with no selector
-Received by receiver5 <Msg from facebook sent at Fri Oct 18 16:48:11 IST 2019> at - Fri Oct 18 16:48:13 IST 2019 with no selector
+Received by receiver5 <Msg from facebook sent at Sun Oct 20 13:15:07 IST 2019> at - Sun Oct 20 13:15:07 IST 2019 with no selector
+Received by receiver5 <Msg from outlook sent at Sun Oct 20 13:15:07 IST 2019> at - Sun Oct 20 13:15:07 IST 2019 with no selector
+Received by receiver5 <Msg from outlook sent at Sun Oct 20 13:15:07 IST 2019> at - Sun Oct 20 13:15:09 IST 2019 with no selector